craig-br/lightspeed-demos/README.md

 * `<domain>` - Ansible examples are sorted by domain.
 For example, the _cloud_ folder contains AWS, Azure, and Google Cloud content.
 * `<demo_content>.yml` - This refers to the initial Ansible example to use in the demo.
 For example, _provision_ec2_instance.yml_ located in the _cloud/aws_ folder.
 * `solutions/<demo_content>.yml` - Ansible content that’s been tested with the latest version of the Ansible Lightspeed model.
 Use the tested Ansible content to compare your Ansible Lightspeed-generated outputs before the demo.
+* `prepare/<preparation_playbook>.yml` - This Playbook location in certain demo folders prepares the environment for the demo.

 ---